-Complaints that are related to district use or administration of federal funds generated through specific programs identified by the Division of Elementary and Secondary Education (DESE) and authorized in the Elementary and Secondary Education Act may be taken directly from a patron or by referral from the DESE.
+Complaints that are related to district use or administration of federal funds generated through specific programs identified by the Arkansas Department of Education and authorized in the 2002 reauthorization of the Elementary and Secondary Education Act may be taken directly from a patron or by referral from the Arkansas Department of Education (ADE).
 If taken directly from a patron, the complaint may be submitted by either a signed statement or by a certified, recorded deposition or statement in which the complainant is identified.
-The complaints shall be addressed in the following manner:
+The complaints shall be addressed in the following manner.

-- 1. The complaint shall be referred to the federal programs director, who shall assemble a team of at least two (2) people to investigate the complaint. - 2.
+- 1. The complaint shall be referred to the federal programs director, who shall assemble a team of at least two people to investigate the complaint. - 2.
 Throughout the investigation, sufficient notes and records will be taken and maintained to substantiate the position of the findings of the investigation. - 3.
 The team will interview the complainant and others as necessary to enable the team to make a determination of the validity of the complaint.
-The team may consult with individuals with knowledge or expertise in the matter which is the subject of the complaint, including legal counsel.
+The team may consult with individuals with knowledge or expertise in the matter which is the subject of the complaint, including legal counsel. - 4.
+The investigation of complaints referred by the ADE shall be completed within 30 work days of receipt of the complaint, unless a longer time period has been approved by the ADE. - 5.
+The investigation of complaints made directly to the district shall be completed within 40 work days unless there are extenuating circumstances; in such a case, a preliminary report shall be made within 40 work days of receipt of the complaint, which shall include an explanation of the unusual circumstances requiring additional time to complete the investigation.

-- 4. The investigation of complaints referred by the DESE shall be completed within thirty (30) calendar days of receipt of the complaint, unless a longer time period has been approved by the DESE. - 5.
-The investigation of complaints made directly to the district shall be completed within forty (40) calendar days unless there are extenuating circumstances; in such a case, a preliminary report shall be made within forty (40) calendar days of receipt of the complaint, which shall include an explanation of the unusual circumstances requiring additional time to complete the investigation. - 6.
-The report of the conclusions of the investigation shall be given to the complainant.
-It shall contain: - a.
-A summary of the allegations of the complaint; - b.
-A summary of the investigative actions taken by the team; - c.
-A summary of the findings concerning each alleged violation or implied violation; and - d.
-A statement of corrective actions needed to resolve the issues involved in each allegation and finding of the complaint.
+6. The report of the conclusions of the investigation shall be given to the complainant.
+It shall contain: a summary of the allegations of the complaint; a summary of the investigative actions taken by the team; a summary of the findings concerning each alleged violation or implied violation; a statement of corrective actions needed to resolve the issues involved in each allegation and finding of complaint.